Evidence of spin-orbital angular momentum interactions in relativistic heavy-ion collisions

+In the recombination model, $\Lambda$ polarization depends linearly on quark polarization whereas vector meson polarization depends quadratically on it.
+One would therefore expect the polarization for \kst~to be of the same order or smaller than the one measured for the $\Lambda$ at LHC~\cite{alice-gp}, i.e. vanishing small ($O$( 0.01\% )) rather than order 1.
+The large effect observed for the \rh~in mid-central Pb--Pb collisions at low \pt~is therefore puzzling.
+This result should stimulate further theoretical work in order to study which effects could make such a huge difference between $\Lambda$ and \kst~polarization.
+Possible reasons may include the transfer of the quark polarization to the hadrons (baryon vs. meson), details of the hadronization mechanism (recombination vs. fragmentation), re-scattering, regeneration, and possibly the lifetime and mass of the relevant hadron.
+Moreover, the vector mesons are predominantly directly produced whereas the hyperons have large contributions from resonance decays.

-In conclusion, for the first time we obtain evidence of a significant spin alignment effect for vector mesons in heavy-ion collisions.
-The effect is strongest when the alignment is measured at low \pt with respect to a vector perpendicular to the reaction plane and for mid-central (10--50\%) collisions.
-These observations are qualitatively consistent with expectations from the effect of large initial angular momentum in non-central heavy-ion collisions, which leads to quark polarization via spin-orbit coupling and is subsequently transferred to hadronic degrees of freedom by hadronization via recombination.
-However, the measured spin alignment is surprisingly large compared to the polarization measured for $\Lambda$ hyperons where in addition a strong decrease in polarization with \snn~is observed.
+In conclusion, for the first time, evidence has been found for a significant spin alignment of vector mesons in heavy-ion collisions.
+The effect is strongest at low \pt~with respect to a vector perpendicular to the reaction plane and for mid-central (10--50\%) collisions.
+These observations are qualitatively consistent with expectations from the effect of large initial angular momentum in non-central heavy-ion collisions, which leads to quark polarization via spin-orbit coupling, subsequently transferred to hadronic degrees of freedom by hadronization via recombination.
+However, the measured spin alignment is surprisingly large compared to the polarization measured for $\Lambda$ hyperons where, in addition, a strong decrease in polarization with \snn~is observed.
+In future measurements, the difference in the polarization of $K^{*\pm}$ and $K^{*o}$, due to their difference in magnetic moment, would be directly sensitive to the effect of the large initial magnetic field produced in heavy-ion collisions.

 \newenvironment{acknowledgement}{ }{ } \begin{acknowledgement}